Cross-Device Authentication (QR Login)

 Under the Hood

-init(): Creates a temporary challenge in the TryMellon Redis cache (valid for 5 minutes).waitForSession(): Uses resilient HTTP Long-Polling.
-It doesn’t overload the network and will gracefully timeout if the user abandons the process.approve(): Leverages the user’s mobile platform authenticator (FaceID / TouchID) to sign the challenge, converting it into a fullsessionTokenthat the desktop immediately receives.
+start(): Creates a temporary challenge in the TryMellon Redis cache (valid for 5 minutes).waitForCompletion(sessionId, signal?, pollingToken?): In browser environments, uses SSE (Server-Sent Events) — the server pushes the completion event the instant the mobile device approves, with zero polling overhead.
+In Node.js or if SSE is unavailable, falls back to polling every 3 s.
+Gracefully times out after 3 minutes if the user abandons the flow.
+Pass anAbortSignalas the second argument to cancel early.approve(): Leverages the user’s mobile platform authenticator (FaceID / TouchID) to sign the challenge, converting it into a fullsessionTokenthat the desktop immediately receives.